YoLuckyTrader/python_homework10/README.md

-# python_homework10
+# This is homework for lection 10

-This is homework for lection 10
+_This file is written for example!_